A+ Schools Program

 Additionally, some four-year colleges and universities in Missouri offer their own A+ scholarships.
 These scholarships are determined by the colleges and universities themselves and may or may not be offered at any time.
 Check with the financial aid office at a four-year college to inquire about any incentives for A+ students.

 To be eligible for the A+ Schools Program's financial incentives, Christian Brothers College High School must certify a student as having met all A+ Program requirements.
 The A+ Program Coordinator has the responsibility to certify that a graduate of Christian Brothers College High School has met the certification criteria.

 Provided that the state legislature appropriates funds, any remaining tuition, and general fees may be paid for eligible graduates after federal post-secondary financial assistance funds have been applied (as determined by completing and filing a FAFSA).
 To be eligible and certified for the A+ Schools program, graduates must fulfill the following requirements:

 - Attend a designated A+ High School for three (3) consecutive school years.

 - Attain a cumulative high school grade point average of 2.500 or higher on a 4.000 scale. (unweighted)

 - Maintain a ninety-five percent (95%) high school attendance record during the four-year period.

-- Tutor or mentor peers or younger students for at least fifty (50) unpaid hours under the supervision of an approved adult at an approved school or facility.
-This should occur during out-of-school time, unless such tutoring / mentoring occurs as part of a CBC program during the school day.
+- Tutor or mentor peers or younger students for at least fifty (50) unpaid hours under approved adult supervision at an approved school or facility.
+This should occur during out-of-school time unless such tutoring / mentoring occurs as part of a CBC program during the school day.